 Mr. Heermann, my fifth-grade teacher, who traveled far to teach my class that was in a school in the inner-city.
 He taught us academic and life skills with a passion you would instantly recognize as soon as you walked into the classroom.

 If there were a movie of your life who would play you?

 What is your dream for Texas Children?

-That their zip code does not determine their fate.
+My dream is that the zip code a child is born into does not determine their fate.